 How Glenmore Christian Academy sees itself

-Glenmore Christian Academy’s mission is to Teach Truth, Inspire Excellence, Experience Christ and Serve Through Love.
-Through a Biblical world view, students learn liberal arts, sciences, fine arts, languages, technology and phys ed from specialist educators in our state-of-the-art facility.
+"Glenmore Christian Academy’s mission is to Teach Truth, Inspire Excellence, Experience Christ and Serve Through Love.
+Through a Biblical world view, students learn liberal arts, sciences, fine arts, languages and Phys Ed from specialist educators in our state-of-the-art facility.
 Extra-curricular options include performing arts, band, choristers, intramural and competitive sports.
-In Junior High, students partake in outdoor leadership programs every year including a ski trip.
+In Junior High, students partake in leadership programs including a Mission Trip in Grade 9."

 Our 535 seat theatre is used regularly for assemblies, chapels, and school productions.

 We have an expansive band room in Jr High, as well as a designated music room in Elementary.

 Our Jr High drama studio.

 GCA is located on a 13 acre campus.

 Our Junior High wing was built in 2012.

 Elementary classrooms are all fitted with smartboards, and are unique to each teacher.